Mini Carrot Cheesecakes

 - Place a little more than 2 tbsp of cheesecake batter in each muffin cup.

 - Bake for 18-21 minutes or until the center of the cheesecake is only slightly jiggly.

 - To garnish: Place whipped cream in a piping bag fit with a wilton 1M piping tip, pipe whipped cream swirls on each of each cheesecake.
-Use a small amount of buttercream (colored with orange and green food coloring) to draw mini carrots on top of the whipped cream with 2 piping bags and size 4 round tips.
+Use a small amount of frosting (colored with orange and green food coloring) to draw mini carrots on top of the whipped cream.